To listen to the audio of this message, click here.

 Time is the most valuable commodity of all.
 It is a non-renewable resource.
 Some people say that time is money.
 Time is vastly more valuable than money!
 Time is life!
 You may get some more money, but you will never get your time again.
 “The fear of the Lord is the beginning of wisdom.”
 Proverbs 9:10.
-In Pilgrims Progress we are warned against By-path Meadow, the Slough of Despond, being detained by Giant Despair in Doubting Castle and the time wasting distractions of Vanity Fair.
+In Pilgrims Progress we are warned against By-path Meadow, the Slough of Despond, being detained in the dungeons of Doubting Castle by Giant Despair and the time wasting distractions of Vanity Fair.

 Redeem the Time Because the Days are Evil